 Key Aspects of Electric Vehicle Design

 There are numerous innovations in the electric vehicle market.
-Companies are dedicated to improving the production of batteries, engines, transmissions and other parts of the car that are necessary for its proper functioning.
+Companies are focused on improving the production of batteries, engines, transmissions and other parts of the car that are necessary for its proper functioning.
 Work is also underway to produce hydrogen fuels and fuel cells.

 Electric car – what is the scope of our work?